Leenie/ansible-universe/README.md

 You are then free to fill-in the other directories depending on your role.
-Remember only 8 sub-directories are specified, for further details, please check the Directory Layout section of the best practices.
+Remember only 8 sub-directories are specified, for further details, please check the Directory Layout section of the best practices, in the appendix.

 As for this tutorial, we only need the `tasks` sub-directory.
 This directory would contain a single file for now, named `nginx.yml`: